 - Damages to the chest wall

-The symptoms are similar with those of heart attack and other chest and heart conditions.
-There is extreme pain that radiates from side-to-side of the chest.
+The symptoms are similar to those of heart attack and other chest and heart conditions.
+There is extreme pain that radiates from side to side of the chest.
 Often, patients would also feel pain in the lower part of the chest, just above the upper abdominal areas.
 If left undetected, it can escalate to the acute stage, which will cause, among other things, excruciating pain.

-Acute attacks bring about extreme pain, but when the attacks subside, the pain will become constant, but dull.
-The ribs may be tender when touched and there is also a tender part on the ribs that when pressure is applied, there is excruciating pain.
+Acute attacks bring about extreme pain, but when the attacks subside, the pain will become constant but dull.
+The ribs may be tender when touched, and there is also a tender part on the rib; when pressure is applied to this tender part, there is excruciating pain.
 Slipping rib syndrome will prevent you from doing even the simple activities that you perform every day.

 Patients suffering from the condition will experience excruciating pain that is felt in the lower chest and/or upper abdominal areas, which is a result of trauma to and/or dislocation of the false ribs (8th, 9t, and 10th ribs).
 The false ribs' hypermobility may result in the weakening of the ligaments that hold the ribs in their proper places.

 The symptoms may appear to be unilateral, but there are reported cases of bilateral pain.
 Patients describe the pain as constant and monotonous that can last for several hours up to weeks.
 The pain may also result in several somatic and visceral complaints.